Real estate investing: How many mortgages can you have?

 When conventional mortgages reach their limits or don’t align with your investment timeline, alternative financing can keep your portfolio growing.
 Real estate investors often turn to these options when they have maxed out traditional loan limits or want more flexible terms.
 They can help with faster closings, too.

-That said, while these alternatives can unlock opportunities that conventional loans can’t, they typically come with higher costs, increased risk, and stricter terms.
+These alternatives can unlock opportunities that conventional loans can’t, but they typically come with higher costs, increased risk, and stricter terms.

 Hard money loans